ThomasKli/stupeflix-api-test/docs/tutorials/04_audio.rst

 Multiple tracks: audio as master
 ++++++++++++++++++++++++++++++++

 So, adding a soundtrack is easy.
-But what about adding a voiceover when you do not know how long it is because it's created using text to speech ?
+But what about adding a voiceover when you do not know how long it is because it's created using text to speech?
 You can play with durations the other way round:

 .. code-block:: xml